-H-1B Specialty Workers Visa
+H-1B Specialty Workers Visa Attorney

-- The non-U.S. citizens will be paid the typical wage for the job they do.
+- The non-US citizens will be paid the typical wage for the job they do.

 - The workers will no longer have a job if there is a strike or lock-out.